ScottLogic/sl-tech-carbon-estimator/README.md

 exposed as a web component `tech-carbon-estimator`.
 The component takes the follow optional input:

-- `extra-height` - this is extra height to be added whe calculating the height if the chart. eg a header/footer that will be visible on the page
+- `extra-height` - this is extra height to be taken into account when calculating the height of the chart.
+E.g. the height of a header/footer that will be visible on the page.

 You will need to import the following files to use the tech-carbon-estimator: